emrhnksck/LibraryManagment/README.md

 # LibraryManagment
-Library managment system with Mysql,Pyqt5 and Python
+Library managment system with Mysql,Pyqt5 and Python and Excel reports